bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 </App>
 ```

-This way you can apply Strict Mode gradually in your app without having to correct everything at once.
+This way, you can gradually apply Strict Mode to your app without having to correct everything at once.

 If you want to see Strict Mode in action, you should check out this CodeSandbox created by [Kent C. Dodds'](https://twitter.com/kentcdodds) (warnings can be found in the console output):